gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

 Note: A complete rotation of the phases is not a complete rotation of the wheel since there are many inductors inside the motor.
 ![otter](https://github.com/gaucho1978/LAWNMOWER-ROBOT-from-Hoverboard-/blob/master/HoverboardPCBFirmware/images/Raumzeigerdiagramm.png )

+THE FILE "DEFINES" AND "CONFIG" CONTAINS MAIN PARAMETERS THE FILE "IT" CONTAINS TIMING FUNCTIONS AND INTERRUPTS (PERIODIC CHECKS,  SERIAL LINE INTERRUPTS, SYSTEM TICKS) THE FILE "BDLC" CONTROLS THE HOVERBOARD MOTORS
+THE FILE "COMMSSTEERINGPWM" RECEIVES THE RC PWM SIGNALS TO MOVE THE HOVERBOARD IN SPEED AND DIRECTION.
+THE FILE "COMMSMASTERSLAVE" SENDS AND RECEIVE DATA BETWEEN MASTER AND SLAVE BOARD THE FILE "LED" CONTROLS THE GPIO OUTPUT GENERALLY CONNETED TO LEDS TO SHOW BATTERY STATUS ETC,ETC.
+THE FILE "COMMSACTUATOR"GENERATES THE PWM USED TO CONTROL THE MOTOR CONNECTED TO THE BLADE.
+THE FILE "MAIN" IS THE MAIN LOOP OF THE HOVERBOARD FIRMWARE THAT CALLS ALL THE ROUTINES IN SEQUENCE.

 ------------------------------
 #### FLASHING